Fiddle and …

 A year later the phone rang.
 “Can you teach kids dances like you did at Mission Mill?”

 “Nope.”
 (Lloyd Shaw in his book Cowboy Dances says they’re for grownups only!)

 “Well we have somebody here right now teaching kids dances, and he’s not doing well.
-It would pay (what I was making as a carpenter, but for a five hour day).
+It would pay (what I was making as a carpenter, in only five-hour days!).
 Can’t you come over and take a look?”

-Somewhere along the line I took a dance-calling workshop with Sandy Bradley.
+Sometime I took a dance-calling workshop with Sandy Bradley.
 It was good – the two things I remember: 1) Have Courage!
 2) Get there early enough check out the room: you may have to sweep the whole thing with a dust mop before everyone else arrives.
-I’ve done it.
+I still do that.

-I’ve never ever applied for a dance-calling gig, but I’m obviously willing.
-I’ve recently worked with several bands that have the genuine old-time sound: at Polk County Folk Festival, Joe Huff, Bruce Dokter and Roger Applegate; from Portland, Worn Out Shoes; from Eugene, Wes Messinger and Paul Clements.
-And many others.
-Give me a call in Monmouth. or email, email@example.com
+I’ve never ever applied for a dance-calling gig, but have been willing.
+I’ve recently worked with several bands that have a genuine old-time sound: at Polk County Folk Festival, Tim C and Jim Hockenhull on fiddles, John Adams, Jean Fugal; from Portland, Worn Out Shoes; from Eugene, Wes Messinger and Paul Clements.
+And others.
+Give me a call in Monmouth, or email, firstname.lastname@example.org

 2015 dances :